AbdullahAXR/Competition-tracker/docs/phase1.md

    The information includes: The students / teams participating in the competition, the competition due date, and competition website, and the competition description.

+## View a list of due competitions

+1. The user clicks on "view due competitions" button to view a list of competition that are due.